diogozup/flutter_unity_widget_custom/README.md

     new project will open.

 > Don't worry if the error message "Project with path ':VuforiaWrapper' could not be
-> found in project ':unityLibrary'" appears.
+> found in project ':unityLibraryCustom'" appears.
 The next step will fix it.

-9. In this new project window, go to **File > New > New Module > Import .JAR/.AAR package** and select the *android/unityLibrary/libs/VuforiaWrapper.aar* file.
+9. In this new project window, go to **File > New > New Module > Import .JAR/.AAR package** and select the *android/unityLibraryCustom/libs/VuforiaWrapper.aar* file.
 A new folder named *VuforiaWrapper* will be created inside *android/*.
 You can now close this new project window.